syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 * [`StrokeColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.RangeAreaSeries.html#Syncfusion_SfChart_XForms_RangeAreaSeries_StrokeColor) – used to change the stroke color of the series.

 ![RangeArea chart type in Xamarin.Forms](charttypes_images/RangeArea.png)

+N> You can also explore our [Xamarin Range Area Chart Example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/Chart/Chart/Samples/RangeAreaChart) to know how to show variations in the data values for a given time.

 ## Spline Range Area Chart